Discounts and exemptions

 |P.||Property occupied by members of visiting forces or certain international organisations.|

 |S.||Property occupied only by people under 18 years of age.||Download|

 |T.||Unoccupied ancillary accommodation (e.g. annexes) which may not be let separately without being in breach of planning regulations.||Download|

 |U.||Property occupied only by people who are severely mentally impaired.||Download|

 |V.||Property occupied by a foreign diplomat or a member of an international organisation headquartered in the U.K.|

 |W.||Any part of a property (e.g. annexes) which is occupied by a dependent relative where the relative is either over 65, severely mentally impaired, or substantially and permanently disabled.||Download|

 If you believe your property may qualify or that you may be entitled to a discount, and this is not shown on your bill you should contact us.
 If your bill shows that a discount or exemption has been applied and your circumstances have changed, then let us know straight away.

 If you don't you could be liable to pay a penalty of £70.
 Failure to provide the correct information may make you liable to pay a further penalty of £200.

-Usually, bills are paid in 10 monthly instalments and you get a tax break in February and March.
+Usually, bills are paid in 10 monthly installments and you get a tax break in February and March.
 We can help if you are having trouble paying your Council Tax.
-Find out how to request a change to your Council Tax instalments.
+Find out how to request a change to your Council Tax installments.